Teddy Guzek never saw himself working in cybersecurity.

 “It was certainly one of those things I never thought I’d understand or work in,” Guzek said.

-But that element of surprise and the ability to go from novice to professional in a short time played a role in Guzek’s new career move—giving back to future cybersecurity professionals as the instructor of Eleven Fifty Academy’s new Cybersecurity Bootcamp.
+But that element of surprise and the ability to go from novice to professional in a short time played a role in Guzek’s new career move—giving back to future cybersecurity professionals as an advisor for Eleven Fifty Academy’s new Cybersecurity Bootcamp.